tsanhan/sports-ecommerce/README.md

 # sports-ecommerce
-Section 3 summary
+Section 4\40 API Generic Repository from 33 to 40 we introduce, cover and generate:
--Adding repository and interface
+-generic repository and interface
--Adding repository methods
--Extending products entity
--Creating new migrations and configure it
--Applying the migrations and creating database at app startup -Adding seed data
--Adding the code  to get the product brands and product types -Eager loading of navigation prop.
+-implement the methods in the generic repository -introduce to specification, create specification and create the spec. evaluetore -implement the repo.  with spec. methods
+-using the spec. methods in the controller